About hair loss or alopecia

 - Repeated brushing or firm combing might cause patchy hair loss in some children.
 This pattern of hair loss will sort itself out gradually as your child grows.

-- Nervous habits might cause some older children to pull their hair out.
+- Nervous habits might cause some older children to pull out their hair.

 - Trichotillomania is when children pull at their hair, eyebrows and eyelashes.
-It can be a sign of an emotional disorder.
+It can be a sign of a mental health condition.

 Alopecia areata

-This is a particular type of alopecia.
-It’s a common autoimmune skin condition that causes hair loss from different parts of the body.
-It happens because the immune system accidentally attacks hair follicles.
+This is a common autoimmune skin condition that causes hair loss from different parts of the body.
+It happens because the immune system mistakenly attacks hair follicles.

 Problems with the hair shafts

-There are some conditions that are present from a young age that make the hair feel like wool or wire, make it very brittle, or stop it from growing long.
-In some rare cases, these conditions can cause hair loss in children.
+There are some rare conditions that are present from a young age that make the hair feel like wool or wire, make it very brittle, or stop it from growing long.
+These conditions can occasionally cause hair loss in children.

 Symptoms of hair loss